 If you’ll be hiring a wedding planner, he or she is the person to talk to next.
 With a few dates in mind, your planner will be able to check their own bookings and let you know if they are available to plan and execute your wedding—even if you haven’t narrowed it down to a single date quite yet.
-Your planner will also be a wealth of knowledge when it comes to choosing a venue for your wedding, so hiring a planner before you’ve booked your venue gives you access to all of that insight (and might lead you to an option you hadn’t considered!).
+Your planner will also be a wealth of knowledge when it comes to choosing a venue for your wedding, so hiring a planner before you’ve booked your venue gives you access to all of that insight (and might lead you to some fantastic venue options you hadn’t considered).

 Having your ceremony and reception at separate venues, such as a house of worship and a hotel?
-If you have a few different dates to work with, there’s a higher likelihood that the availability at each space will line up—again meaning you don’t have to settle for option D on your reception venue list just so you can get married in your childhood church.
-All of this makes it much more likely that you’ll find your dream venue without having to put your wedding off for an entire year just to get on the calendar.
+If you have a few different dates to work with, there’s a higher likelihood that the availability at each space will line up—again meaning you don’t have to settle for Option D on your reception venue list just so you can get married in your childhood church.
+All of this makes it much more likely that you’ll find your dream venue without having to put your wedding off for a year or more, just to get it on the calendar.

-Once you’ve visited venues and have chosen the one you love, put down a deposit, notify your VIPs of the day you’ve chosen, and start planning your wedding!
+Once you’ve visited a number of different venues and have settled on the one you love, it's time to seal the deal.
+Put a deposit down to reserve the space, notify your VIPs of the day you’ve officially chosen and let the wedding planning begin!